-Establishing common managerial practices to address operational improvements
+Establishing common managerial practices to address operational improvement

-The learning journey was co-designed with Geodis Road Transport and concentrated specifically on three complementary parts: firstly, interpersonal relationships or how to take others into account when managing, secondly, key managerial practices to be able to apply the appropriate management practices in order to secure motivation and performance and thirdly, the leader’s role within the Geodis context, or how to optimise peoples’ behaviour towards themselves and the company culture.
+It concentrated specifically on three complementary parts: firstly, interpersonal relationships or how to take others into account when managing, secondly, key managerial practices to be able to apply the appropriate management practices in order to secure motivation and performance and thirdly, the leader’s role within the Geodiscontext, or how to optimise peoples’ behaviors towards themselves and the company culture.

 The roll-out started with a workshop for the board.
-Then three pilot trainings followed with the board, the regional directors and the leadership mentors.
-After the pilot in France, train the trainer programmes were conducted in Spain, Italy and Germany.100+ managers were trained successfully in France.
-For Geodis the success of this programme lies in the fact that managers now have a better understanding of their own behaviours.
+Then three pilot training followed with the board, the regional directors and the leadership mentors before the training was deployed to the first group in France.
+Afterwards, train the trainer programmes followed in Spain, Italy and Germany"

 "100+ managers (10 groups) were trained successfully in France.
 For Geodis Road Transport, the success of this program lies in the greatly improved collaboration, based on respect and appreciation of others, a more positive mindset, and a focus on action.